atisharma/chasm/README.md

 ### Running the client

-Check your setting in config.toml and invoke from inside a terminal, so
+Check your settings in `client.toml` and invoke from inside a terminal, so
 ```bash
 $ chasm
 ```
-will connect to the default server with the character name set in the config.
+will connect to the default server with the character name set in the `client.toml` config.

 ```toml
 name = "Hero"